Getting tired of reading about Cirrus landing accidents? We've seen a lot of them. Let's do something about them. But first, why so many?

 Completed landing and application of brakes.
 Very pretty airplane, nicely landed.

 We encourage you to fly with a safety pilot or an instructor to review what airspeeds you fly when landing.
 They can call out or write down the speeds on short final, across the threshold, as you round out and flare and touch down.
 They might also note the position on the runway where you round out and touch down.

-This landing was typical of what the CPPP flight instructors seek as proficiency in Cirrus pilots.
+This landing was typical of what the CPPP flight instructors seek as proficiency in COPA Pilots.
 Unfortunately, not everyone comes with good landing habits.
 What can go wrong?

 Become proficient yourself.
-Watch for other Cirrus pilots who carry excessive speed in their landings.
+Watch for other COPA Pilots who carry excessive speed in their landings.
 Tactfully intercede.
 Help them become proficient and avoid an accident.

 As a new pilot I appreciate you taking the time and effort to put together and post this 'textbook' guide to landing.
 It is very helpful.